-- 28. The Charity has been reviewing the way it works and aims to adapt to the changing wider environment, and we are establishing new approaches that will help us make the most of the funds entrusted to us, and to make more from the opportunities to raise funds to support our aims.
-A Charitable Fund Manager has been appointed and joined us in May 2017. - 29.
-The Charity Committee have continued to strive towards helping the charity function on a more independent basis with more flexibility to raise funds and apply these.
-This has been most successful in expenditure on charitable objectives. - The agreed strategy for 2017-18 for fundraising and application of funds has been put into effect. - Expanding work to provide CPADs and defibrillators - Continuing support for Community Education - Working more closely to support "Restart a Heart" - Furthering partnership approach to the benevolent fund
+- 27. The Charity continues to review the way it works and aims to adapt to the changing wider environment.
+We are establishing new approaches that will help us make the most of the funds entrusted to us.
+The charity has improved partnership working with the Trust to support its ambitions to more fully engage with the communities we serve.
+The Charity is considered part of The Trust's long term strategy to achieve this. - 28.
+During 2017-18 we developed a new mission and branding to help us communicate our vision more clearly.
+We invested in a new website to act as a point of reference for the charity.
+The new website more clearly details how donors can make donations and how the funds are managed and is a key tool to our income generation plans. - 29.
+The Charitable Funds Committee has continued to strive towards helping the charity operate on a more independent basis with more flexibility to raise funds and apply these.
+This has been most successful in expenditure on charitable objectives. - The agreed strategy for 2017-18 for fundraising and application of funds has been put into effect. - Expanding work to provide CPADs and defibrillators. - Continuing support for Community Education. - Working more closely to support "Restart a Heart". - Supporting Staff Health and Wellbeing.

-Further work has been done to provide a clearer focus on managing the Charity and income generation, and an updated strategy is being presented to Trustees for 2017-18 and future years.
+Further work has been done to provide a clearer focus on managing the Charity and income generation, and an updated strategy was presented and agreed in November 2017 which refocused on Community fundraising, Corporate partnerships and Grant applications.